 - Racquet: 23” (depending on child’s size)

 - 3/4 Court Competition is played with full court tennis rules.
-Scoring can vary, i.e. 2 out of 3 sets to 4 with a tie breaker at 3-3 all; 8 game pro sets
+Scoring can vary, i.e. 2 short sets to 4 with a 5-point tie break at 4-4 all; 8 game pro sets

 Players will move to full court once they have a full repertoire of skills at the ¾ court.
 For some very highly skilled players this will be at 8 years of age, however for most players who have gone through the half and ¾ court programs this transition will take place at 9 years of age.
 There will also be some late starters or less athletic players who will make this transition at 10 years of age.